oroinc/documentation/user/concept-guides/pricing/index.rst

 Pricing strategy is the approach you take when considering which prices from the existing ones to use for your customers.
 Different prices depend on different situations.
 You can select whether your customers will see the lowest prices, or prices from a higher priority price list, as described in the :ref:`global price selection strategy <sys--config--commerce--catalog--pricing>` topic.
 A website, customer group, and customer can have their own set of price lists that overrides the default configuration.

-.. note:: The minimal price selection strategy is enabled by default since OroCommerce version 2.2.
+.. note:: The minimal price selection strategy is enabled by default starting from OroCommerce version 2.2.
 The priority-based price merging was the default configuration in the earlier OroCommerce versions.

 .. image:: /user/img/concept-guides/prices/price_selection_strategy.png
    :alt: Set a pricing selection strategy in the system configuration